AmbassadorGraveyard/ambassador-android-sdk/README.md

 #### Reordering Sharing Options

-To reorder social options, rearrange their positions in the array.
+To reorder share methods, rearrange their positions in the array.

 This is the standard ordering with Facebook appearing first and SMS last.